 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Bryn Mawr Bank Corporation's score of 23 is higher than 71% of the industry.
+Bryn Mawr Bank Corporation's score of 23 is lower than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Bryn Mawr Bank Corporation, headquartered in the US, currently does not have publicly available data on its carbon emissions, as there are no reported figures for emissions in kg CO2e.
-Additionally, there are no specified reduction targets or climate pledges outlined in their initiatives.
-This absence of data suggests that the corporation may still be in the early stages of formalising its climate commitments or reporting practices.
-As the financial sector increasingly prioritises sustainability, it is essential for Bryn Mawr Bank Corporation to establish clear emissions reduction goals and transparent reporting to align with industry standards and stakeholder expectations.
+Bryn Mawr Bank Corporation, headquartered in the US, currently does not have publicly available data on its carbon emissions, as no specific emissions figures have been reported.
+Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
+This lack of data suggests that the corporation may still be in the early stages of formalising its climate commitments or may not have publicly disclosed its environmental strategies.
+As the financial sector increasingly prioritises sustainability, it will be important for Bryn Mawr Bank Corporation to establish clear climate goals and emissions reporting to align with industry standards and stakeholder expectations.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.